czzarr/czzarr.github.com/source/_posts/2012-03-30-is-search-dead-yet.markdown

 ---
 layout: post
-title: "Siri or the Reinvention of Search User Experience"
+title: "Siri or the Reinvention of Mobile Search User Experience"
 date: 2012-03-31 17:58
 author: Stanislas Marion
 comments: true
-categories: search, social, mobile, content, shell
+categories: search, ux, mobile, shell
 ---

 Search is a behavior, it is what people do when they want to find something and don't know exactly what they're looking for, or when they know what they're looking for but don't know where to find it.
-But search on computers and online has traditionally been either intuitive and useless or unintuitive and powerful, as I'm going to show you.
+But search on computers or on the web has traditionally been either intuitive and useless or unintuitive and powerful, as I'm going to show you.
-Even searching on Google used to be really really [hard and unintuitive](http://www.avc.com/a_vc/2003/10/search.html) for the layperson.
-But Google improved the UX a lot and it was so powerful that people just learned to use it.
+Even searching on Google used to be [hard and unintuitive](http://www.avc.com/a_vc/2003/10/search.html) for the layperson.
+But Google improved the UX and it was so powerful that people just learned to use it.

 Until now